LuisOlivaresJ/Pyportal/README.md

 ![Positioning](/docs/images/Linearity_results.png)

 * MU: Monitor units used for irradiation.
-* CU: Mean pixel value (ROI area of 10% respect to entire image, at the center.)
+* CU: Mean Calibration Unit (ROI area of 10% respect to entire image, at the center).
+* CU/MU: CU per MU.
-* Variation: Percentage difference with respect the image acquired using 100 MU.
+* Variation: Percentage difference between CU/UM with respect the image acquired using 100 MU.

 ## Uniformity